 How Does the VA Help Veterans with Substance Abuse Issues?

-Yes, the U.S. Department of Veterans Affairs (VA) helps veterans who are struggling with drug or alcohol use disorder.
+Yes, the U.S. Department of Veterans Affairs (VA) helps veterans who are struggling with drug addiction or alcohol use disorder.

 The VA offers support for a wide range of issues, including substance use disorder (SUD), alcohol addiction, and co-occurring mental health conditions like post-traumatic stress disorder.